 One theory is that the liberal granting of student loans by the government and private lenders gives colleges and universities room to greatly increase tuition without having a negative impact on their enrollment numbers.

 Other theories revolve around the need for more of students’ money to feed the increased spending that universities have been indulging in.
 People in high-prestige positions within the institution receive pay rates similar to CEOs of large companies, extraneous “administrators” are taken on and overpaid for doing office work that does not directly relate to education, and a priority on spending for sport and recreation over education diverts student tuition into unrelated projects and materials.

 How does tuition in America compare to other countries?

 Long story short?
 Not good.
 Watch this video to learn more.

-Bernie introduced the College for All Act, which would “eliminate the $70 billion dollar tuition costs at all 4-year public colleges and universities.”
-To qualify, states would have to foot 33 percent of the bill (the federal government would sponsor the rest) and take various steps to maintain or increase expenditure on improving opportunities for students and faculty.
+To increase access to higher education, Bernie has introduced the College for All Act in 2015 and 2017.
+This proposed legislation would eliminate tuition costs at all 4-year public colleges and universities.
+To qualify, states would have to foot 33 percent of the bill — the federal government would sponsor the rest — and take various steps to maintain or increase expenditure on improving opportunities for students and faculty.